When and How Much to Imagine: Adaptive Test-Time Scaling with World Models for Visual Spatial Reasoning: Implementation Details

+\paragraph{Balanced data curation.} Random training sampling is inefficient: as shown in~\cref{empirical statistics}, most SAT questions are already answered correctly without imagination (Case~3), so every reasonable rollout produces $r\!\approx\!+1$, the within-group variance vanishes, and~\cref{eq:advantage} yields zero gradient.
+The questions that drive learning are those the base VLM fails on but a targeted imagined view would correct.
+We therefore pre-score a candidate pool with a strong reference QA model under the $\texttt{skip}$ policy and split each question into \emph{easy-skip} (base correct) or \emph{needs-imagination} (base wrong).
+The final training set (\~ 3000 examples) retains every needs-imagination instance and sub-samples easy-skip ones at a 30\% ratio, balancing learning signal against an anchor that prevents collapse onto always-call-WM.

+\paragraph{Lenient schema parsing.} High-temperature sampling occasionally yields JSON outputs that are syntactically broken but semantically recoverable: $d$ set to an action verb (\texttt{turn-left}) rather than a meta-decision, or $\pi$ written as free-form strings (\texttt{"turn-right 9 degrees"}).
+A strict parser would reject these as parse failures, conflating format errors with semantic confusion.
+We instead use a lenient parser with a salvage stage that infers $d=\texttt{call\_wm}$ whenever $\pi$ is non-empty regardless of the literal $d$ value, and parses natural-language action strings into structured records via regex.
+Truly unrecoverable outputs still incur $r_{\text{parse}}$.
+The finer-grained reward distinguishes ``intent recovered, format mangled'' (taught via the call-WM reward) from ``no plan at all'' (parse failure), supplying GRPO with a smoother gradient.

 \textbf{Metrics.} We evaluate SAT/MMSI spatial reasoning benchmark with multiple-choice QA accuracy.
+In the R2R navigation setting, the agent must follow natural language instructions in indoor environments.
+We integrate our adaptive visual test-time scaling framework into the navigation pipeline and measure performance.
 We evaluate navigation performance using four standard metrics: Navigation Error (NE), Oracle Success Rate (OSR), Success Rate (SR), and Success weighted by Path Length (SPL).
 NE measures the geodesic distance between the agent’s final position and the target, while SR reports the fraction of episodes where the final position is within a predefined success threshold.
 OSR measures whether the agent ever reaches within the success threshold at any point along its trajectory, reflecting exploration ability independent of stopping.
 SPL jointly evaluates success and efficiency by weighting successful episodes by the ratio between shortest-path length and the actual trajectory length.

 \textbf{Prompts.} We provide extra technical details of our adaptive visual test time scaling framework.
-In~\cref{tab:score_prompt}, we provide verifier prompts that are used to score each generated trajectory, and in~\cref{tab:policy}, we provide prompts for world model gating and action planning in our policy model,
+In~\cref{tab:score_prompt}, we provide verifier prompts that are used to score each generated trajectory, and in~\cref{tab:policy}, we provide prompts for world model gating and action planning in our policy model.